Date: July 1, 2022

 Re: Coronavirus (COVID-19) impacts upon CME

-As a reminder, in a typical year twenty-five (25) hours of CME are required annually, including one hour of controlled substances prescribing practices.
-A minimum of twenty (20) hours must be CPME or APMA approved courses.
+Twenty-five (25) hours are required annually, including one hour of controlled substances prescribing practices.
+A minimum of twenty (20) hours must be CPME or APMA approved courses (Please see below for links).
 The remaining five (5) hours can still fall into the Category 2 hours from the CME Policy.
 Any proposed credits outside of the above guidance must be approved by the Board’s staff in advance.